International Issues

 Pat Kelly: Pat Kelly the Author of a book Scotland’s Radical Exports presented fascinating research based testimony about the Scots Abroad – How they Shaped Politics & Trade Unions, out with Scotland.
 The book is a must read item for all past, present and future Scottish trade unionist.
 Pat’s book proved a hit, and all copies were sold out with in no time.

-Luis Marron, of the Cuban Friendship Institute spoke about – Cuba’s Miami 5 and how the collective voice of the British trade union movement has helped and must continue to build awareness of the unjust and unfair detention of the Miami 5.
+of the Miami 5.
 He defined Solidarity as something one trade union can give to a sister trade union, which the receiving trade union do not have.
-He urged upon the Scottish delegates that they have the voice, and in solidarity, they must raise their voice, to influence politicians, and talk to sister trade unions in USA, Canada to build awareness about the Miami 5 Campaign.
+He urged upon the Scottish delegates that they have

 Frieda Park of the Scottish Venezuela Solidarity Campaign spoke about the forth coming election on 7th October in Venezuela.
 She explained why it is important to keep building on the success of democracy in Venezuela.
 She said: “The Scottish Venezuela Solidarity Campaign seeks to build the widest possible support for social gains and progressive change taking place in Venezuela, and seek to build resistance against external intervention in its affairs.”
 She informed the delegates, that they can get involved bybecoming an individual member or by affiliating your union branch or organisation, and making a donation to cover the costs of our campaign.